 Millennial Consumer Behavior

-Millennials are cost conscious.
-Some millennials are beginning their careers, so they are looking to save a few bucks, especially on big purchases.
+Selling to millennials can be a challenge because they are cost conscious.
+Some are beginning their careers, so they are looking to save a few bucks, especially on big purchases.
 They are always looking for a deal with promotional offers, coupons, and other incentives.
 These become entry points for them to see what your company is all about.

 Their needs are very different from the previous generation (Gen X).
 Which is why it’s important to change your message in order to market your brand to attract their attention.
 In return, they are more likely to give recommendations and referrals.
 A quick way to do this is to put in place a referrals and rewards system.
 It will keep their attention focused on your business.

 The biggest generation in history is also the most unique when compared to its predecessors.
 Their attitude toward ownership has spawned a “sharing economy.”
 This is a fee-for-services based economy, not based on giving free services to help a friend.
 An example of this is ride-services company LYFT.

 The best way to participate in the sharing economy is allowing millennials to see how others are using these products in everyday life.
 A gallery page on your website filled with user-generated photos and videos is a great way to do this.